29 March 2026

 The results were mixed.
 Some changes were good.
 Others were technically correct but stylistically wrong — the kind of code that passes CI but fails code review.

-The turning point was recognising that an AI agent without context is like an engineer without onboarding.
+The turning point was recognizing that an AI agent without context is like an engineer without onboarding.
 It will produce something, but not necessarily what you want.
 And every wrong turn costs tokens.

 The effect was immediate.
 With guardrails in place, Claude stopped reinventing decisions that were already made.
 It respected the module boundaries.
 It wrote tests first.
 It stopped suggesting Gradle or Kotlin.